dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 inside the `Provider` Component we defined above.
-The `Provider` Component just *renders* what ever you pass to it so in this case it renders its' "*Children*" or [*more specifically*] the `TodoApp` component however it also provides the `context` to *any* Components inside it, including "*Grand Children*"
+The `Provider` Component just *renders* what ever you pass to it so in this case it renders its "*Children*" or [*more specifically*] the `TodoApp` component however it also provides the `context` to *any* Components inside it, including "*Grand Children*"